The Cooperacy governance is the way participants take decisions in Cooperacy, according to cooperation science insights.

 enact them, as they will be chosen on a second step.

-The decision making is based on approval voting, that is, everyone may vote with a single vote all the project ideas or alternative decisions they want.
-If there is not a clear orientation2 after the voting phase, the participants leave their choice to the coordinators.
-They may also choose with the coordinators which one of the seven possible solutions to apply for the realization of the project’s will:
+The decision making is based on approval voting, that is, everyone may vote with a single vote all the cooperation ideas or alternative decisions they want.
+If there is not a clear orientation2 after the voting evaluation, the participants may want to leave their choice to the coordinators.
+They may also choose with the coordinators which one of the seven possible solutions to apply for the realization of the cooperation’s will.

 1: DUAL COORDINATION The idea of a coordinating pair came up in order to